The project is in a healthy, maintained state

 end

-A decision handler evaluates a condition, then changes state depending upon if the result is true or false.
+A decision handler evaluates a condition, then changes state depending upon the result.

 decision :is_it_the_weekend? do